SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex4/README.md

 10. Double-cick on CQL_Insert to open the right-hand panel.

 11. In the Entity, choose ManagePurchaseRequisition_XXXService.PurchaseRequisition.
-In the Column Name, choose "purchaserequisition" column from the drop-down, and paste "message.data.PurchaseRequisition" in the Values column
+In the Column Name, choose "purchaserequisition" column from the drop-down, and paste "message.data.PurchaseRequisition" in the Values field.
 ![](images/Event_007.png)

 12. Open Code Editor -> Application Logic to view the code file.